 Companies are always trying to get us to take their bundle plans, neat packages that promise a veritable one-stop shopping trip for all of our communication needs.
-Cable TV, internet, land lines, cell phones—they’ll load them all into a pretty little bundle for us and provide a nice discount for dealing in bulk.
+Cable TV, internet, land lines, cell phones – they’ll load them all into a pretty little bundle for us and provide a nice discount for dealing in bulk.
 But be warned: bundling services might be a bad deal.

 It’s easy to see why we’re drawn to these arrangements.
 Not only do we get the lower rate for the package deal, but we can also consolidate several monthly bills into one and, we might reason, with so much of our business placed with one provider, we’ll have clout!
 After all, surely a provider won’t want to lose ALL of our business if we’re unsatisfied with any single service.